 Now enter a display option.
 The default part display mode in the graphics window is Shaded.
 Many people prefer to work in hidden line mode - let's make it the default on start-up.
 Once again, we will enter the configuration option name and pick the value from a drop-down list.
-The option name and value we want are display hiddenvis tangent_edge_display dimmed
+The option name and value we want are display hiddenvis the following: tan<enter>, backspace to remove the default, then d<enter>):

 Now select Add/Change as before (or just hit the Enter key after typing the "h").
-Add the following option to control how tangent edges should be displayed (HINT: try typing in the following: tan<enter>d<enter>):
+Add the following option to control how tangent edges should be displayed (HINT: try typing in tangent_edge_display dimmed